microsoft/AcademicContent/Workshop/6. HPC/SLURM Linux Cluster HOL.md

      _Deploying from GitHub_

-1. In the Azure Portal, you will be prompted to enter values for various parameters defined in the template:
+1. In the Azure Portal, you will be prompted to enter values for various template parameters.
+In the "Parameters" blade, enter a unique DNS name for **DNSNAME** and a unique storage-account name for **NEWSTORAGEACCOUNTNAME**.
+(Recall that storage-account names must be from 3 to 24 characters in length and can only contain numbers and lowercase characters.)

-    ![The "Parameters" blade](Images/template-parameters.png)

-     _The "Parameters" blade_

-	For **DNSNAME** and **NEWSTORAGEACCOUNTNAME**, enter names that are unique to Azure. *Remember that storage account names can only contain numbers and lowercase letters*.
 Make both names as unique as possible, even factoring in your initials, birth date, etc. A name that is unique right now might not be unique several minutes from now while the deployment is in progress.

+	> The storage account that's being created will hold the virtual hard disks (VHDs) for the VMs in the cluster.

-	For **ADMINUSERNAME** and **ADMINPASSWORD**, enter a user name and password you can easily remember.
-You will need them to log into the cluster in subsequent exercises.
+	Accept the default **ADMINUSERNAME** value of "azureuser" and type the password "Azure\*Pass" (without quotation marks) into the **ADMINPASSWORD** field.
+You will need these credentials to log into the cluster later.

-	> Limited error checking is performed on the user name and password you enter.
-For example, if you include a space in the user name or password, or enter a password that is less than 8 characters in length, the deployment will fail with a cryptic error message.
-In addition, user names and passwords should be at 8 least characters in length, but no longer than 32 characters.

 	Accept the default values for **VMSIZE** and **SCALENUMBER**.
 The latter specifies the number of worker nodes in the cluster.
 The template automatically creates an additional VM to serve as the master node.

-	For **LOCATION**, enter the same location that you selected for the resource group in Exercise 1.

-	Once these values are entered, click the **OK** button at the bottom of the blade.
+For **LOCATION**, select the location nearest you.
+Once all these values are entered, click the **OK** button at the bottom of the blade.

+    ![The "Parameters" blade](Images/template-parameters.png)

+     _The "Parameters" blade_

-1. In the "Custom deployment" blade, under **Resource group**, select the resource group you created in Exercise 1.
-Under **Location**, select the same location that you selected for the resource group.
+1. In the "Custom deployment" blade, select **Create new** under under **Resource group** and enter the name "SLURMLabResourceGroup" (without quotation marks).
+Under **Resource group location**, select the same location that you selected in the previous step.

 	Before you can create the cluster, you must accept the legal terms.
-Click **Review legal terms**, review the terms in the new blade that appears, and then click **Create** at the bottom of that blade to indicate that you accept the terms.
+Click **Review legal terms**, review the terms in the new blade that appears, and then click **Purchase** at the bottom of that blade to indicate that you accept the terms.

 	Once that's done, click the **Create** button at the bottom of the "Custom deployment" blade to begin deploying your SLURM cluster.